David Bendeth: Career

 In 1977, Bendeth moved back to Toronto.
 He put together The David Bendeth Band and was signed by Interglobal Music, which was distributed by Epic Records.
 Their producer was Alan Caddy.
-Lenny White, Marcus Miller and Billy Cobham all played on the album.
+Lenny White, Marcus Miller, and Billy Cobham all played on the album.
 This was originally meant to be fully instrumental, however Bendeth decided to have some of his friends sing on one of the songs, "Feel the Real" and it became the #1 Dance Single in the UK.
 Bendeth had a No. 44 hit with "Feel The Real" in 1979 in the UK Singles Chart, In the same year he released an album, Adrenalin.

-Roger Ames then signed him through EMI Records UK to a label called Sidewalk Records and The David Bendeth Band started touring with bands like The Pointer Sisters, Gary US Bonds, The Police.
-All together, Bendeth put out three records and 15 singles before he decided he'd had enough and took a job as a staff producer/A&R person with CBS Records, first in Toronto Canada, then in NYC where he worked in the international division.
+Roger Ames then signed him through EMI Records UK to a label called Sidewalk Records and The David Bendeth Band started touring with bands like The Pointer Sisters, Gary US Bonds, and The Police.
+All together, Bendeth put out three records and 15 singles before he decided he'd had enough and took a job as a staff producer/A&R person with CBS Records, first in Toronto, Canada, then in New York City where he worked in the international division.
 During this time, Bendeth produced and mixed two records with Platinum Blonde one of them being Contact.
 Bendeth left CBS Records.
-He was a songwriter for Chrysalis Records from 1987-1990.
+He was a songwriter for Chrysalis Records from 1987–1990.
 While in England putting a band together with Simon Climie and Rob Fisher, Bendeth and Climie wrote a song called "Ecstasy", which became the B side of Jeff Beck's single, "People Get Ready", off Beck's album Flash.
 In 1987, Bendeth wrote "Two Wrongs (Don't Make a Right)" for the Joe Cocker album, Unchain My Heart, with Eddie Shwartz which became a #1 single on the US and worldwide radio charts.